AhmedHamuda/Brobone.js/README.md

         }
     });
   ```
-  For a wholr working example please take a look at the example folder
+  For a whole working example please take a look at the example folder